jnanjekye/CFPs/pycon2.md

 2. Overview to deep learning with Tensorflow (5 Minutes)

 I will then cover the basics of a typical machine learning implementation using tensorflow with alot of details on building and serving tensorflow models.
-The key concepts on servables, servable verions, servable streams, models. loaders, sources, aspired versions and managers shall be discussed along with the general lifecycle of servable.
-Under this I  willcover the folowing topics.
+The key concepts on servables, servable verions, servable streams, models. loaders, sources, aspired versions and managers shall be discussed along with the general life cycle of servable.
+Under this I  will cover the folowing topics.
   - Architecture of tensorflow serving
   - Serving tensorflow models
   - Building a basic tensorflow ModelServer